 |Would you trust this face?|

-Things from this point on become a blitz plays with the idiot ball being passed around nudes on the internet.
+Things from this point on become a blitz play with the idiot ball being passed around like nudes on the internet.
 The biggest holder of the idiot ball is Vice President Raymond Jarvis in Episode 14.
 As mentioned hitherto, Jarvis was in with Dempsey on the assassination attempt on Pres.
 Martinez, however, once that failed, Raymond was ready to tell President Martinez about Dempsey (after some prodding by Vicky) until Dempsey's back-up plan landed Jarvis in the hospital.
 Upon recovery, it's revealed that Dempsey threatened Jarvis's family if word go out that he told anyone about Dempsey.
 Instead of using the ACTUAL national security risk that's going on (Thomas and his people are planning a mass invasion) to tighten up security on his own family...or instruct them to remain at the White House (like they should), Jarvis decides to use this new found lease on life (escaping assassination not once but twice!) to be a huge dick to President Martinez.

 Now I understand that his family was threatened, but there's not much even Dempsey can do if The Vice President needed to be ushered away on a security matter (unless Dempsey has people inside the White House...and if he did he wouldn't be in this mess to begin with).
 So in the privacy of the oval office, why doesn't Raymond Jarvis tell the President "Look, secure my family, put them with men you trust and I'll tell you everything you want to know.".
 Once again Dempsey attempted to assassinate this dude twice (you'd think after one assassination attempt they'd lockdown The VP) but by Episode 14 this dude is making public appearances at a function with pretty basic (albeit high tech) security.
 If he truly was scared for his life about Dempsey killing him, don't you think he'd be a bit more cautious about stuff like this?